 We have already mentioned visiting Park Guell, Casa Batllo, Hospital de Sant Pau, Casa Mila and Casa Vicens – but there are 3 more UNESCO World Heritage Sites to seek out during your Barcelona trip.

-The Crypt of Colonia Guell – also designed by Gaudi – is actually outside of the city in the small town of Santa Coloma de Cervello.
+The Crypt of Colonia Guell – also designed by Gaudi – is actually located beyond Barcelona in the small town of Santa Coloma de Cervello.

 Barcelona Museums

-We featured a few of the top museums in Barcelona in our itinerary, but the city is home to many, many museums!
-Interested travelers may want to add one or more of these institutions to their 3 days in Barcelona trip plan.
+We featured a few of the top museums in Barcelona in our itinerary, but the city is home to many, many more!
+Inquisitive travelers may want to add one or more of these institutions to their 3 days in Barcelona trip plan.

-A bright and airy modern museum, the Museu d’Art Contemporani de Barcelona features a collection of Catalan artworks from the 1940s to today.
+A bright, airy and modern venue, the Museu d’Art Contemporani de Barcelona features a collection of Catalan artworks from the 1940s to today.

 Maritime Museum